Leonamquintao/simple-login/README.md

 Simple login form made with ReactJs with studies purpose.

 ## TIPS

+Create the boilerplate to each component:

 Use `ES7 React/Redux/GraphQL/React-Native snippets` by `dsznajder`
-Create the boilerplate to each component - Leonam

 > rafce

 ### Project result